The 3 stages of labour

 • A ‘show’ or plug of mucus that comes away from the opening of your cervix

-At this point, it could be time to grab your hospital bag and make your way to the hospital (always call ahead to make sure that this is the right thing to do).
-You’ll find lots of helpful information and advice about when you should go to the hospital here.
+At this point, it could be time to grab your hospital birthing bag and make your way to the hospital (always call ahead to make sure that this is the right thing to do).
+Sylvie’s mum offers her advice: “After speaking with my midwife, I stayed at home as long as I felt comfortable.
+Then things went up a notch, and I knew it was time to head off to hospital.
+Trust your body and your instincts and you won’t go far wrong.”

 Getting your ‘show’

-Sometimes, waters breaking is depicted as a big, dramatic gush.
+In TV shows and films, someone’s waters breaking is usually shown as a big, dramatic gush.
 While this can be the case in real life, it can also feel more like a slow trickle3.
-If you like, you can wear a sanitary towel (but not a tampon) to prepare for your waters breaking.
+If you like, you can wear a sanitary towel or a period pad (but not a tampon) to prepare for your waters breaking.

-Once your waters have broken, there’s a slightly higher risk of infection, so avoid using tampons or having sex3.
+Once your waters have broken, there’s a slightly higher risk of infection, so it’s best to avoid using tampons or having sex3.
 If your waters break more than 24 hours before your labour starts, you might be offered an induction to reduce the chance of infection even further3.

 Contractions